zenecture/neuroflow/README.md

 ### Focusing

 We can put focus on a layer and use it as the actual model output.
+For instance, here is a simple AutoEncoder `ae`:

 ```scala
 import neuroflow.dsl.Implicits._